-According to the ASDA, “The patient lies comfortably on his/her back or stomach on the decompression table with a set of nicely padded straps snug around the waist and another set around the lower chest.”
-The patient undergoes the procedure fully clothed on this computer controlled table.
+According to the American Spinal Decompression Association (ASDA), “The patient lies comfortably on his/her back or stomach on the decompression table with a set of nicely padded straps snug around the waist and another set around the lower chest.”
+The patient undergoes the procedure fully clothed on this computer-controlled table.

-For a 3D animated video of the procedure you can visit the American Spinal Decompression Association.
+For a 3D animated video of the procedure, you can visit the American Spinal Decompression Association.

-In Doylestown, Pa. and surrounding areas, Dr. Jeff McQuaite successfully treats patients for spinal decompression.
+In Doylestown, Pa., and surrounding areas, Dr. Jeff McQuaite successfully treats patients for spinal decompression.
 Call to book your appointment today at 267-247-7000.